US executes 2nd man in a week; lawyers said he had dementia

 TERRE HAUTE, Ind.
-(AP) — The United States on Thursday carried out its second federal execution this week following a hiatus of nearly two decades, killing by lethal injection a Kansas man whose lawyers contended he had dementia and was unfit to be executed.
+(AP) — The United States on Thursday carried out its second federal execution this week, killing by lethal injection a Kansas man whose lawyers contended he had dementia and was unfit to be executed.

 Wesley Ira Purkey was put to death at the Federal Correctional Complex in Terre Haute, Indiana.
 Purkey was convicted of kidnapping and killing a 16-year-old girl, Jennifer Long, before dismembering, burning and dumping her body in a septic pond.
 He also was convicted in a state court in Kansas after using a claw hammer to kill an 80-year-old woman who had polio.